Archived Webinar Training

-A 90-minute webinar for public and private clinicians and allied health personnel who work with tuberculosis (TB).
+A 90-minute webinar that was created for public and private clinicians and allied health personnel who work with tuberculosis (TB).
 It clarified key information that TB Programs need to know related to the implementation of the Affordable Care Act (ACA).

 December 18, 2012

-A 2-hour webinar covers some common questions around LTBI treatment that may not be addressed in national guidelines, but represent a sample of everyday challenges shared by providers of LTBI care.
+A 2-hour webinar that covered some common questions around LTBI treatment that may not be addressed in national guidelines, but represent a sample of everyday challenges shared by providers of LTBI care.